 - 1 cup unsalted butter (8 oz) cut into 1 inch pieces

 - 1 1/2 cups sugar

 - 20 oreos

-- Preheat the oven to 350 degrees.
-Butter the sides and bottom of a 9x9-inch baking pan.
+Butter the sides and bottom of a 9x9 baking pan.
 Line the pan with parchment paper if desired.

-- Turn off the heat, keeping the bowl over the water and add the sugars.
+Turn off the heat, keeping the bowl over the water and add the sugars.
 Whisk until completely combined, then remove the bowl from the pan.
-The mixture will be room temperature.
+This mixture will be room temperature.

-- Add 3 of eggs to the chocolate mixture and whisk until combined.
+Add 3 of the eggs to the chocolate mixture and whisk until combined.
 Add the remaining eggs and whisk until combined.
 Don't overbeat the batter or your brownies will be cakey.

-- Pour the rest of the batter over the top of the oreos, making sure to cover all of them.
+Pour the rest of the batter over the top of the oreos, making sure to cover them all.